Who needs a DBS check?

 Cost of DBS checks

 If any of your staff are unpaid volunteers, the DBS makes no charge for their DBS check, but you will still normally have to pay an admininstration fee to whichever umbrella body processes your DBS application.

-You don't have to use the umbrella bodies listed above.
-Your local authority may have a preferred umbrella body, or if your organisation is an activity club (eg football, karate, chess) you may find that your national body already is an umbrella body or can recommend one.
-Or you could use an independent umbrella organisation, for example:
+You don't have to use the organisations listed above.
+Your local authority may have a preferred umbrella body.
+Or if your club is for a specific activity (eg football, karate, or dance) which has a membership organisation, you may find that the national organisation already is an umbrella body or can recommend one.

 For more information about the current legal framework for child protection and safe recruitment, see: